 Lost in Translation

 This means that all the good things we hear about for us, does not automatically translate to our best friends.
 There’s even a diet out there called The Grapefruit Diet, and you might have considered putting your dog on that if they have issues with their weight.
-But grapefruit is one of the citrus fruits, and is therefore pretty acidic, and will only upset your dog’s stomach.
+But grapefruit is one of the citrus fruits and is therefore pretty acidic, much more so than pomegranate.
+Grapefruit is likely to upset your dog’s stomach.

 Also is a very bitter fruit, and they probably won’t like the taste of it, unless you feed them one of the ruby red grapefruits that is naturally sweeter than the other varieties.
 However, it is best to avoid the whole thing altogether, and just provide your dog with a good dog food, clean, fresh water, and lots of love and attention.
 That’s really all they need.